 After you submit all required documents, our financial aid

 documentation you provided to us.
-If the errors result in a change in
+If correction(s) to a student's FAFSA result in a change in

-the amount of financial aid that you were awarded, our office will
+the amount of financial aid that was initially awarded, our office will generate a revised financial aid award.

 What if I did not use the IRS Data Retrieval Tool option when I completed my FAFSA or I did but then changed the data?